 Time is a valuable resource for everybody even though not all realize its importance.
 However, in many cases, this understanding is not critical.
 Often it only comes down to feeling sorry about wasting time or using it on ridiculous things.

-But when it comes to startups, there is nothing more crucial than time, with no more serious consequences of losing it.
+But when it comes to startups, there is nothing more crucial than time, with no more serious consequences than losing it.
 Well, each entrepreneur’s biggest dream is to have thirty-six hours a day, at the very least.
 A good thing to know is that more time is no better than well-organized time.
 However, being involved in the crazy race of tasks, many startup managers ignore this fact.

 One of the effective ways of structuring time might be this – using timesheet software for comprehensive time management.

 - It’s true, it does take some time to get used to using it.
-And this is when startups tend to postpone implementing this technique until there will be more time for it.
+And this is when startups tend to postpone implementing this technique until there is more time for it.
 The argument is solid – we don’t have time to play games around time right now.